Incorporating aspects into esoteric astrology

 The great problem… is the need for a much more sound and comprehensive understanding of number symbolism than is usually provided by the general run of books on numerology.
 Addey, John M., Harmonics in Astrology, p127.

-Developing individuals are held to be influenced by esoteric rulers and their relationships by ray and sign, as well as—or rather than—the orthodox planets and the aspects between them, although there are several passages with aspect-like metaphors, for instance this quote from A Treatise on Cosmic Fire is not a direct reference to the astrological aspect of opposition—it can only hint at esoteric aspect interpretation:
+Rather than the 12 houses, developing individuals are primarily influenced by esoteric rulers and their relationships by ray and sign, rather than the orthodox planets and the aspects between them, although there are several passages with aspect-like metaphors, for instance this quote from A Treatise on Cosmic Fire—although not a direct reference to the astrological aspect of opposition—hints at the esoteric interpretation of an aspect formed by these two planets:

 The Law of Sacrifice “is Vulcan and Neptune in opposition”.
 (BaileyTCF, p.597)